 Holiday or seasonal decorations should not be put up any earlier than forty (40) days before the event and should be removed within thirty (30) days following the event.
 Such items will not be counted as part of the yard décor limitations.

 - Type of fines: Per occurrence.
-See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of CC&R Section 6.08(i).
-"Wreaths", "Entry Accessories", & "Yard Decor" in this manual.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R Section 6.08(i).

 HOSES